ATV Network

 From The TV IV

-ATV Network (known officially as Associated TeleVision Limited) was a television station in the United Kingdom.
+Associated Television (ATV) was a television station in the United Kingdom.

 [edit] History

-From the station's beginning (as the first ABC) and throughout its existence, ATV used a widely-recognized logo based on that of CBS Television in the United States, designed as what was called a "shadowed eye" with the ATV initials contained within.
+From the station's beginning (as the first ABC) and throughout its existence, ATV used a widely-recognized logo based on that of American network CBS, designed as what was called a "shadowed eye" with the ATV initials contained within.
 ATV's station identifications combined the logo with a three-note jingle played on vibraphone and celesta during the station's early years; when ATV switched to color broadcasting in 1969, it introduced its famous "In Colour" ID, with an orchestral jingle incorporating the three-note chimes as three colored circles merged into a white circle above the words "In Colour" and morphed into the ATV logo on a blue background.
 For syndication to American markets, the alternate spelling "In Color" was used for the ID.
+For shows that were still produced in black-and-white by ATV at that time, a monochrome station ID, using a shortened orchestral version of the ATV "In Colour" jingle, was used instead.

 ITV underwent major reorganization with the 1967 franchise renewal period, with the elimination of weekend franchises outside of the London area and geographical changes to several ITV regions.
 ATV lost the London weekend contract to London Weekend Television (which went to air on August 2, 1968), but it gained a full seven-day contract for the Midlands.

-ATV had its Midlands contract renewed in the 1981 franchise round, but the Independent Broadcasting Authority (the governing body for commercial TV in the UK) expressed concerns about ATV's lack of regional programming and production.
-As a condition of its contract renewal, ATV was required to be based more clearly in the Midlands, to have separate studios for the East and West Midlands, and to have its parent company, Associated Communications Corporation, sell 49% of the station and rename it.
+ACC successfully had ATV's Midlands contract renewed in the 1981 franchise round through the creation of a shell company called ATV Midlands Limited (created to return the station to a regional focus), but the Independent Broadcasting Authority (the successor to the ITA by this time) expressed concerns about ATV's lack of regional programming and production.
+As a condition of its contract renewal, ATV was required to be based more clearly in the Midlands, to have separate studios for the East and West Midlands, and to have ACC sell 49% of ATV Midlands and rename the station.

-ATV signed off under that name for the final time on New Year's Eve 1981 and became Central Independent Television on January 1, 1982.
+ATV signed off under that name for the final time on New Year's Eve 1981 and became Central Independent Television (now ITV Central) on January 1, 1982.

 [edit] Notable programs